-On December 2, 2016, the Company completed a non-brokered private placement of 15,000,000 units of the Company for gross proceeds of \$6,000,000.
-The funds will be used for drill testing of the Rompas-Rajapalot gold discovery and for general working capital purposes.
+In December 2016 the Company completed a non-brokered private placement of 15,000,000 units of the Company at \$0.40 per unit for gross proceeds of \$6,000,000.
+The funds have been used for drill testing of the Rompas-Rajapalot gold discovery and for general working capital purposes.